munificent/game-programming-patterns/book/double-buffer.markdown

 In their hearts, computers are <span name="sequential">sequential</span> beasts.
 Their power comes from being able to break down the largest tasks into tiny steps that can be performed one after another.
-Often, though, our users need to see things occur in a single instanteous step, or see multiple tasks performed simultaneously.
+Often, though, our users need to see things occur in a single instantaneous step, or see multiple tasks performed simultaneously.

 <aside name="sequential">